Diego Benito

-Diego Benito Rey (born 25 August 1988) is a Spanish footballer who plays for Hércules CF as a midfielder.
+Diego Benito Rey (born 25 August 1988) is a Spanish footballer who plays for La Roda in the sixth-tier Primera Autonómica Preferente as a midfielder.

 Football career

 Born in Madrid, Benito began his career with local Rayo Vallecano, spending several seasons with the reserves and helping them promote to Segunda División B in 2010.
 He made his debut with the first team on 29 January 2011, playing six minutes in a 3–0 away win against CD Numancia and totalling two appearances during the season as the club returned to La Liga after eight years.

 Benito played again almost exclusively with the B-team in the 2011–12 campaign.
 He appeared in his first match in the top division on 12 February 2012, coming on as a substitute for Emiliano Armenteros in the dying minutes of a 2–0 home victory over Getafe CF.

 On 10 August 2012, Benito joined another reserve team, Getafe CF B also in the third level.
 On 20 July of the following year, he moved to fellow league side Albacete Balompié after agreeing to a two-year contract.

 On 11 August 2016, after suffering relegation, Benito signed a one-year deal with Real Murcia in the third division.
 He continued to compete in that tier in the following years, representing Elche CF, FC Cartagena and Hércules CF.